Scare-BnB/Overlooked-Hotels-Docs/README.md

 **Ensure Data Security and Privacy**:
 As a business owner, I want to prioritize the security and privacy of user data, implementing measures to protect sensitive information and build trust among users.

-*Implement Personalization Features*:
-As a business owner, I want to implement personalization features, such as user profiles, preferences, and special offers, to tailor the user experience and encourage users to return. ??

-*Optimize Themed Experience Integration*:
-As a business owner, I want to continuously optimize and expand the integration of horror-themed elements into the user interface to keep the content fresh and captivating. ??

 ## R5.
 Wireframes for multiple standard screen sizes, created using industry standard software